jibarra/icepicky.com/content/resume.md

 ---
 ## Qualifications

+* Over ten years of software engineering experience at General Motors, Gusto, and Bonusly.
 * Developed Ruby on Rails applications for Bonusly's recognition and rewards applications.
 * Developed Ruby on Rails services and systems to support Gusto's core payroll products.
 * 7 years of Ruby experience; 8 years of Java experience; 5 years of Javascript experience.